Uchswas/todo-task-manager-with-automated-CI-CD/status_report_2.md

 - Some Playwright suites were flaky and tough to debug because of parallelism.

 ### What We’ll Do Differently
+- We will use  Google Cloud infrastructure instead of VCL so that it doesn't block the deployment from the runner

-- Start sooner so environment or test surprises don’t erupt at the end.
+- Start sooner, so environment or test surprises don’t erupt at the end.